kenziegill/499-catpstone/README.md

 Q7 ("What's the methodology of the tablet study?") was the only failing test in the eval suite.

 **The setup.** Methodology sections of research reports are deliberately not extracted into the `findings` table — the extractor's system prompt explicitly classifies methodology as out-of-scope ("Do NOT extract methodology, demographics, or background").
 This means that when a user asks about a study's methodology, the agent has no methodology findings to retrieve.
+Verified post-hoc:
-Verified post-hoc: docker exec readout-pg psql -U postgres -d readout -c "SELECT DISTINCT source_page FROM findings WHERE report_name = 'bluecart_tablet';" source_page
+'''docker exec readout-pg psql -U postgres -d readout -c "SELECT DISTINCT source_page FROM findings WHERE report_name = 'bluecart_tablet';" source_page
        2
        3
+'''

 Page 1 of the tablet study (where methodology lives) has zero findings in the database. `get_finding_context` cannot retrieve it because the tool only fetches `page_text` from rows that exist in the findings table.